dlevenstein/SOSpikingModel/README.md

-# SOSpikingModel
+# Journal
-A repository for matlab implementation of the Slow Oscillation Spiking model
+This folder contains the experiments done on each date.